ScriptKiddieTutorials/desmos-project/README.md

 $$ P(t) = (1-t)P_0 + tP_1$$

 ### Proof
-De Casteljau's algorithm provides an elegant method to construct bezier curves.
+De Casteljau's algorithm provides an elegant method for constructing bezier curves.
 It does it recursively, as follows:

 For every $t \in [0,1]$,